wazo-platform/wazo-platform.org/content/uc-doc/ecosystem/supported_devices.md

 Wazo only supports configuring the FXS ports of these gateways.
 It does not support configuring the FXO ports.
-If you have a gateway on which you would like to configure the FXO ports, you\'ll need to write the FXO ports configuration manually by creating a `custom template
+If you have a gateway on which you would like to configure the FXO ports, you'll need to write the FXO ports configuration manually by creating a `custom template
 <provd-custom-templates>`{.interpreted-text role="ref"} for your
 gateway.

-It\'s only possible to enter a provisioning code on the first FXS port of a gateway.
+It's only possible to enter a provisioning code on the first FXS port of a gateway.
 For example, if you have a gateway with 8 FXS ports, the first port can be configured by dialing a provisioning code from it, but ports 2 to 7 can only be configured via the Wazo web interface.
 Also, if